Proxycurl Ultimate Guide to Boolean Search syntax

 5. Parentheses ( ): Group terms and operators to form complex queries.
 A search like (bananas || apples) && bread will yield results that contain "bread" and either "bananas" or "apples."

-6. Asterisk* (Not supported yet, but coming soon on Proxycurl's Search API): The asterisk acts as a wildcard.
+6. Asterisk *: The asterisk acts as a wildcard operator.
 Searching for star* might return "star", "stars", "start", and so on, capturing a broader range of terms that share a root.
+The asterisk wildcard operator cannot be used as a leading operator.
+It can only be used in the middle or trailing portion of the query.
+For example, * apple is not allowed. apple * orange and apple*is allowed.

 Crafting Your Search Queries